 2. What do you want from the divorce?

 Understanding what you want from the divorce can help you decide on the right method and uncover any adversarial feelings you may have.
-If you want a quick and inexpensive divorce with the most benefit for your children, try mediation.
 This involves a third-party facilitator who helps you and your current spouse agree on the terms of your divorce.
 If you desire cooperation but also want to ensure your rights or have many complex issues to navigate, collaborative law is a better choice.
 Each of you and your lawyers will meet together to negotiate an agreement out of court.
 If you desire safety from an abusive spouse, then litigation is an appropriate choice.

 3. Is your attorney on board with your wishes?

 You and your spouse may be on the same page, but if either of you hires an aggressive lawyer, then your civilized divorce is unlikely.
 Make sure you find the right fit in the person who will represent you.
 Your attorney should understand, respect and work toward your goals.

 As Florida residents debate the recently proposed GOP tax cuts, they may want to take a close look at the provisions within the proposal.
 One of the ways that Republican lawmakers plan to pay for tax cuts is by eliminating the tax deduction for alimony payments.
 That can make a big difference in the bottom line for many Americans.